Open Water Swimming Mastery: Conquering Your Fear and Building Speed

 Simulate race conditions when you can: wear your race suit, practice your nutrition strategy, rehearse your wetsuit removal technique.
 The more familiar race day feels, the more mental energy you have for racing.

 Join a local open water swimming group if available.
-Swimming with others is safer, more motivating, and provides drafting practice opportunities you can’t get alone.
+Swimming with others is safer, more motivating, and provides drafting practice opportunities you cannot get alone.

 The Mental Game